RyanYuuki/AnymeX/README.md

 **AnymeX** is a multiservice tracking client designed exclusively for managing and tracking anime and manga progress across [**AniList**](https://anilist.co/), [**MyAnimeList**](https://myanimelist.net/), and [**Simkl**](https://simkl.com/).

 > [!IMPORTANT]
 > **AnymeX is a tracking tool only.** It does **not** host, provide, distribute, or endorse any streaming content, media, or third-party extensions.
 > The app integrates solely with official APIs of supported services (AniList, MyAnimeList, Simkl) for tracking purposes.
 > Users are solely responsible for their usage of the app and any third-party services or extensions they choose to interact with.
 The developer of AnymeX explicitly disclaims all liability for any misuse, legal issues, or violations arising from user actions.
 Any legal concerns should be directed to the respective third-party services, not AnymeX.
+>
+> **By using this app, you agree to comply with our [Terms of Service](./TOS.md).**

 ## Downloads